mayasharma2110/Keep-Riding/README.md

 * Checked there was a bottom margin between picture and tables when viewed on small device and right margin when viewed on medium and larger devices due to the change in layout.

+* Checked the images always fill width 100% of their parent div and the height adjusts automatically.

 * Checked the images look good when viewed on different screen sizes.

 ### Contact Section

-* Checked the contact-img is responsive and changes in height on different devices.
+* Checked the contact-img is responsive to different size devices.
+  * The height changes based on the device the website is viewed on.

-* Checked the contact-img positioning is responsive when viewed on different devices.
+  * The positioning changes based on the device the website is viewed on.

+* Checked the motivational text and opening times table are horizontally centered in the contact-img.

-* Checked the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options, select an experience/ability level and enter some text in the enquiry textarea.
+* Checked the form makes a user enter all text fields: name, email (needs an @ in the field), phone number, tick one of the radio box options, select an experience/ability level and enter some text in the enquiry textarea.
-The form does not check for a reasonable phone number currently, only that something is entered.
+The form does not check for a correct phone number format currently, only that something is entered.

-* Checked the form only takes an email with a @ in the field.
+To validate a correct number format is entered this requires JavaScript.

 * Checked the form is responsive to different size devices.
   * The label, input and textarea widths change based on the device the website is viewed on.